-Preview night was amazing, and I had managed to get through most of the exhibitors that I wanted to see.
+Preview night was amazing, but Day 1 at SDCC was even better.
+I had managed to get through most of the exhibitors that I wanted to see.
 Most of them… So I focused on some of the guests that I wanted to see and had a quick walk around.

 Around this time I also went and had a look in Artists Alley, I had brought a few comics along with me to get signed and I knew just who I wanted to see.
 First up was the hunt for Marv Wolfman!
 I had always wanted by issue of The Adventures of Superman #424 signed, and now was my opportunity to do so.
 We finally found him amongst the crowds and he was very sweet.
 I couldn’t believe that artists of this scale only charged $5.00 for autographs!
 Back in the UK it can cost a LOT to get your items signed, so this was a great relief!

 Then I was on the lookout for Alex Sinclair, but the time we got there was also the time he was due to sign at the DC booth.
 So I kept coming back until we could see him there.
 When I did see him though, I was in awe, I am a huge fan of his and didn’t really know what to say to him other than… “It took me hours to pick the books I wanted you to sign because they are all fantastic”.
 As he signed the chosen four books, my boyfriend took terrible photos of me getting to meet my favourite colourist.
 And by the way… the autographs WERE FREE!